Image via WikipediaNot too long ago an assisted living client included

 Then, no one called me back.

-Here's my guess: It was yesterday, the Friday after New Years, and no one was there -- but they didn't change their message.
+no one was there -- but they didn't change their message.
 A company run by academics who haven't made the switch to a customer focus.
 They run the company for their own convenience.
 Take the long weekend off.
 After all, school is closed.
 Don't even bother to change the phone message or put a notice on the website.
 Grrrrrr.

 So, we've had a rocky start.
 No way to resolve the issues until Monday.